renatols-jf/spboot-chassi/README.md

 ```
 A timed operation can be executed in two ways: `run` and `execute`. `run` expects a
-`java.lang.Runnable` and has no return type, while `execute` expects a `TimedOperation.Executable`
+`java.lang.Runnable` and has no return type, while `execute` expects a `java.concurrent.Callable`
 and returns whatever type the generic call was made with.
-In a future release,
-`TimedOperation.Executable` will be dropped in favor of `java.concurrent.Callable`.

 To run:
 ```